India

 • For failure to file an accounting report: INR 100,000.

-• Failure to provide CbCR before the statutory due date: INR 5000 per day for one month, INR 15 000 per day after one month, and INR 50 000 per day after the notification date of the penalty order.
+• For failure to provide CbCR before the statutory due date: INR 5000 per day for one month, INR 15 000 per day after one month, and INR 50 000 per day after the notification date of the penalty order.

 • Failure to file the Master File: INR 0.5 million.